-When to Use a Florida 7 Day Notice to Terminate Tenancy
+When To Use a Florida 7 Day Notice To Terminate Tenancy

-How to Write a Florida 7 Day Notice to Terminate Tenancy
+How To Write a Florida 7 Day Notice To Terminate Tenancy

-- Include the termination date of the lease or tenancy.
+- Specify the termination date of the lease or tenancy

-- Fill in the full address of the rental premises.
+- Fill in the full address of the rental premises

-- Complete the certificate of service by indicating the date and method of notice delivery along with printed name and signature.
+- Complete the certificate of service by indicating the date and method of notice delivery, along with printed name and signature

-How to Serve a Florida 7 Day Notice to Terminate Tenancy
+How To Serve a Florida 7 Day Notice To Terminate Tenancy

-- Handing the notice to the other party in person;
+- Hand delivery to the other party

 Sources